 The story begins looking entirely normal and traditional, as traditional as anyone can say Doctor Who can be.
 But no, it doesn’t begin this way.
 It begins in terror, a stark, disturbing landscape haunted by icons of evil.

-that we can feel its power on sight, even if we have no
+This image has existed in Western culture for so long that we can feel its power on sight, even if we have no idea (like most Christians) what it is. |

 The Doctor meets Davros as a small boy, trapped in a minefield, demanding rescue.
 It's a manifestation of a classic problem in philosophy, so classic that I found it very dull whenever I’d encounter it (all too frequently) in moral philosophy discussions and articles.
 It’s the problem of committing evil to prevent evil.